What You Need To Put On A Strip And Wax Estimate

 Strip and wax jobs require special equipment and cleaners.
 The materials you use can be billed to your client when you write your estimate.

-Route offers a useful estimate builder tool to help you break down your costs in a transparent way.
+Route offers a useful bidding calculator for floor services to help you break down your costs in a transparent way.

-In the estimate builder, you will see several boxes where you can input various information.
+In the Estimator, you will see several boxes where you can input various information.

 The first box says, “Charge Method”.
 Here you will select “rate per square foot”.